iostreamer-X/Crave/README.md

 # Crave

-Crave is a Machine learning program which uses clustering algorithms to classify the time of day based on the User behaviour as good or bad for Marketing.
-It can be used for automation and to adapt to the user habits.
+Crave is an autonomous notification system which constantly learns from user activity and is able to post notifications at times which are most favorable.
+The system is able to listen for updates which include the time of day when user checks phone or uses it the most, and then depending on the frequency a set of time is made which is classified as good for sending a notification.